lsst/dp0-2_lsst_io/tutorials-examples/portal-beginner.rst

 .. figure:: /_static/portal_tut01_step04c.png
 	:name: portal_tut01_step04c

-The "Job Link" in the pop-up is the URL to the query results.
+The "UWS JOB URL" in the pop-up is the URL to the query results.
 Click on the clipboard icon to copy the URL to your clipboard.

 As demonstrated in Section 5.4 of the second tutorial notebook, 02 Catalog Queries with TAP,